klaeufer/HOTLangBench/README.md

 # HOTLangBench (WiP)

 This work in progress aims to compare various HOT (higher-order and statically typed, a term coined by Phil Wadler) through *reproducible* course-grained, wall-time benchmarks.
+Our overall goals include simplicity, agility, and reproducibility.

 There is currently only one benchmark, but it brings out substantial performance differences among the various languages and platforms.
 It is easy to add versions of this benchmark in other languages (see below).

-TODO: It should be relatively easy to add other benchmarks with a minor refactoring of the directory structure.
-Our overall goals include simplicity and agility.

 ## Motivation